How to Host an Esso Fun Day

 Hosts must be affiliated with a local hockey association in good standing with their respective Member/member partner.
-Hosts should fill out the online application at least four weeks prior to their proposed program date.
-Please apply to host your program early, even if you are planning for the end of the season and do not have your date secured.
+Hosts must fill out the online application at least 6 weeks prior to their proposed event date.
+Please apply to host your program early, even if you are planning for the end of the season and do not have the exact date secured.

 All applications are reviewed and approved by Hockey Canada and the respective Member/member partner.
 Please allow for 10 business days for notification of approval.

 1. Read through the program manual and begin planning your program

 - Following approval, Hockey Canada will send the host a confirmation email outlining the next steps, a program manual, a host marketing tool kit and the objectives and expectations of the program.

 - Hosts are responsible for securing ice time, off-ice venues and planning the activities for their program.
 The host must identify and recruit volunteers (lead on-ice/off-ice instructors, safety person, registration, etc.).
 Hockey Canada recommends an instructor-to-participant ratio of 1:5.
 Refer to the program manual for more details.

 - All local hockey associations must adhere to the most up-to-date public health and safety protocols.
 In addition, all LHA and facility guidelines must be followed.

 - Utilize the resources in the host marketing tool kit provided in the confirmation email to locally market the Esso Fun Day.
 Make sure to use your community to get the word out about the program.
 Community event boards, advertising in the rink, local schools, social media and websites are great places to advertise your program.